 For reasons of confidentiality, the hourly wage variables were top-coded.
 A value of -10 indicates that the hourly wage was greater than or equal to \$96.15.
-Starting from Full-Year 2004, the wage top-code process used the highest reported wage on the file for an individual regardless of whether it was reported in HRWG31X, HRWG42X, and HRWG53X or NHRWG31, NHRWG42, and NHRWG53 variable.
+Starting from Full-Year 2004, the wage top-code process used the highest calculated wage for an individual regardless of whether it was reported in HRWG31X, HRWG42X, and HRWG53X or NHRWG31, NHRWG42, and NHRWG53 variable.
 Prior to Full-Year 2004, only the initial reported wage in Rounds 3 or 1 (HRWG31X) was used to calculate the wage top-code amount.
-Also beginning with the 2004 file, all wages for a person were top-coded if any wage variable was above the top-code amount.
+Also beginning with the 2004 file, all wages for a person were top-code if any wage variable was above the top-code amount.

-In order to protect the confidentiality of persons across deliveries, the same top-code amount used in this Full-Year Consolidated file was also applied to the Full-Year 2017 Jobs file.
-Because a person can have other jobs besides a current main job which are included in the corresponding 2017 Full Year Jobs PUF, wages at these other jobs were reviewed in the top-coding process.
+In order to protect the confidentiality of persons across deliveries, the same top-code amount used in this 2018 Full-Year Consolidated file was also applied to the 2018 Jobs file.
+Because a person can have other jobs besides a current main job which are included in the corresponding 2018 Jobs file, wages at these other jobs were reviewed in the top-coding process.
 In some cases for these persons, wages reported at the current main job were below the top-code amount while the wage at another job had to be top-coded.
-To further protect the confidentiality of such persons across deliveries, wages reported at all jobs in the Full-Year 2017 Jobs PUF were top-coded and the wages at their current main job (HRWG31X, HRWG42X, HRWG53X,NHRWG31, NHRWG42, and NHRWG53) included in this file were also top-coded.
+To further protect the confidentiality of such persons across deliveries, wages reported at all jobs in the 2018 Jobs file were top-coded and the wages at their current main job (HRWG31X, HRWG42X, HRWG53X,NHRWG31, NHRWG42, and NHRWG53) included in this 2018 Full-Year Consolidated file were also top-coded.